belodetek/black.box/README.md

 A subscription is required to activate the device.
 This service is offered on a rolling subscription basis, with **1 moth free trial**.
 Afterwards a monthly subscription fee applies, unless the subscription is [cancelled](#cancellation) prior to the next billing cycle.

-The software uses a list of DNS domain names[[n1](#footnotes)] and IPv4/IPv6 subnets/IPs[[n2](#footnotes)], which are routed via the tunnel interface, while all the remaining traffic flows via the local Internet interface.
-The tunnel interface only allows specific network ports[[n3](#footnotes)], while the local Internet interface in unrestricted.
+The software only routes specific DNS domain names and IPv4/IPv6 subnets/IPs via the tunnel interface, while all the remaining traffic flows via the local Internet interface.
+The tunnel interface only allows specific network ports[[n1](#footnotes)] for streaming, while the local Internet interface in unrestricted.
 All other traffic is blocked on the tunnel interface.

 ```
 +---------+         +-----------------+